Health and environmental effects of transport: Rail

 When railways are built in wilderness areas, the environment is visually altered by cuttings, embankments, dikes, and stilts.

 Shipping

-The fleet emission average for delivery vans, trucks and big rigs is 10.17 kg per gallon of diesel consumed.
-Delivery vans and trucks average about 7.8 mpg (or 1.3 kg of per mile) while big rigs average about 5.3 mpg (or 1.92 kg of per mile).

 Ballast water discharge from other sides of the world cause a certain type of pollution different from an emission type pollution as it introduces invasive species that can cause domestic species to go extinct.

 Discharges of sewage into water bodies can come from many sources, including wastewater treatment facilities, runoff from livestock operations, and vessels.
 These discharges have the potential to impair water quality, adversely affecting aquatic environments and increasing the risks to human health.
 While sewage discharges have potentially wide-ranging effects on all aquatic environments, the effects may be especially problematic in marinas, slow-moving rivers, lakes and other bodies of water with low flushing rates.
 Environmentally this creates invasive species that often drive other species to their extinction and cause harm to the environment and local businesses.